 I looked at a few rescue centres ahead of Andrew’s birthday and settled on Cats Protection UK because they were very helpful, quick to respond to my emails and one of their centres was close to ours.

-I had to complete a form and provide a letter from our landlady as we were renting.
-We then had a call with them so they could assess which car would be better for us.
+I had to complete a form and provide a letter from our landlady as we were renting at the time.
+We then had a call with them so they could assess which cat would be best suited for us.
 We skipped the house visit as we discussed on the phone and I came with pictures of it on the day.

-A donation and a bit more paperwork later a kitten found very sick by a bin was off to his new home!
+A donation and a bit more paperwork later, a kitten once found very sick by a bin was off to his forever home!

 Life with a rescue cat

-We felt madly in love with Buffer about 2 minutes after he was out of his carrier.
+We fell madly in love with Buffer about 2 minutes after he was out of his carrier.

 Getting a kitten was work.
 They burst with energy and behave like bouncing balls.
-The first few days were tiring but the great thing with cat is that they are creature of habits so we could eventually predict the exact time he would need to be played with.
+The first few days were tiring but the great thing with cats is that they are creatures of habits, so after two weeks we could predict the exact time he would need to be played with.

-The teenager phase was interesting as well as they actually behave like human teenagers.
-He gave us the cold shoulder and showed a few mildly aggressive behaviour traits from 7 to 12 months.
-He eventually settled into a very content tom.
+The teenager phase was interesting, as cats actually behave like human teenagers.
+He gave us the cold shoulder and showed a few mildly aggressive behaviour traits from 7 to 12 months (don’t touch me mum!!!).
+He eventually settled and is now a very content tom.

-One final thing to note, with kittens you won’t know what their personality are like until about 18-months old.
-We were hoping for a lap cat but Buffer turned to be on the more independent side.
+One final thing you should be aware of if you are considering adopting, with a kitten you won’t know what their personality is really like until they are about 18-months old.
+We were hoping for a lap cat but Buffer turned out to be on the more independent side.
 So if you want a very specific type of personality, adopt an adult cat!

-I hope this post will make you feel less intimidated by the process of adopting a pet and more importantly inspired to rescue a cat rather than shop for one!
+I hope this post will help you feel less intimidated by the process of adopting a pet and more importantly inspired to rescue a cat rather than shop for one!